IND-Anshuman/NSure-AI/README.md

 # NSure-AI 🛡️
 *Smart Insurance Document Assistant*

 A lightning-fast API that reads insurance PDFs and answers questions about them.
-Built during a weekend hackathon to solve real insurance query problems.

 ## What it does
 - Takes any insurance PDF URL